Document

 Capital Raising: An IPO enables the company to secure substantial funds for its expansion, debt reduction, or other strategic initiatives.

-Public Recognition: Listing on a stock exchange enhances the company's visibility and credibility, potentially attracting more customers and partners which leads to an increase in their brand value.
+Public Recognition: Listing on a stock exchange enhances the company's visibility and credibility, potentially attracting more customers and partners, which leads to an increase in its brand value.

-Exit Strategy: Founders, Promotors, and early investors can monetize their holdings, realizing returns on their investments.
+Exit Strategy: Founders, Promoters, and early investors can monetise their holdings, realising returns on their investments.

 Employee Benefits: Public companies can offer stock options, serving as an incentive and retention tool for employees, which they can sell after listing upon standard terms.

-Investment Opportunities: IPOs provide investors with the chance to invest in a company at an early stage of its public life, potentially leading to significant returns over the period.
+Investment Opportunities: IPOs offer investors the chance to invest in a company at an early stage of its public life, potentially yielding substantial returns over time.

 Diversification: Investing in IPOs allows investors to diversify their portfolios with new and potentially high-growth companies.